jconorgrogan/Rotational-Numbers/README.md

 ![image](https://github.com/jconorgrogan/Grogan-Rotational-Number-Theory/assets/130090573/29b221f0-c7b1-48f9-bdf8-db6c8175d570)

-RNT offers a geometric perspective on the relationships between numbers and mathematical operations
+RNT offers a geometric perspective on the relationships between numbers and mathematical operations, Addition involves appending new nodes and recalibrating to maintain equidistance.
+It’s a disruption of the existing structure, whereas multiplication and division, being scaling operations, maintain a certain symmetry and uniformity.
+You will notice a fair amount of connections to signal processing:

-The following operators (which have a lot of connection with signal processing) are used in RNT:

 | Operator       | Mathematical Basis         | Effect on Nodes | Core Mathematical Components  | DSP Connection      |
 | -------------- | -------------------------- | --------------- | ----------------------------- | ------------------- |